 Create Smaller Groups During Your Session

 It’s REALLY hard to get great huge group shots.
 I would encourage you to take some shots that are still “group” shots without the huge group.
-For example, take pictures of your officer team, all your chairs, the various member classes you have (if you are in Greek life), etc. Find several ways to segment your group.
+For example, take pictures of your officer team, all your chairs, the various member classes you have, etc. Find several ways to segment your group.
 This will help you get the most out of the group shots that you are taking.
 These smaller group portraits will help you with all things recruitment.

 Throw In Some Candid Shots